armaancheema484/bouncing_ball/README.md

-# Bouncing Ball in a Spinning Hexagon
+# Bouncing Balls in a Spinning Hexagon

 ![Python](https://img.shields.io/badge/Python-3.x-blue) ![Pygame](https://img.shields.io/badge/Pygame-2.x-green) ![GitHub](https://img.shields.io/badge/GitHub-Open%20Source-brightgreen)

-A Python simulation of a small red ball bouncing inside a spinning hexagon.
-The ball is affected by gravity and friction, and it bounces off the rotating walls realistically.
+A Python simulation of two balls (basketball and soccer ball) bouncing inside a spinning hexagon.
+The balls are affected by gravity and friction, with different physical properties for each ball type.
 Built using the `pygame` library.

 ---